pbrdmn/brd.mn/src/articles.md

 tags: nav
 ---

 This is where you'll find my long-form writing.
-You can also find me in [other places online](/links/) or subscribe [via the RSS feed](/rss.xml)
+You can also subscribe [via the RSS feed](/rss.xml "Subscribe to the RSS feed")